 The Court similarly held that the claimant had not shown exclusive use.
 In other words, there was not enough to show that the non-owner was trying to exclude others from the property, such as enclosing the property with a fence.

 Adverse possession cases need to be prepared carefully, with a strong case made for each element.
 Here, while I think Land Court got this decision correct, there are other cases that seem to go the other way in similar scenarios.
 This is one reason why these disputes are fact intensive and require enormous preparation.

-If you assistance with an landlord-tenant matter, contact me for a consultation.
+I’ve help many property owners with such cases.
+If you need assistance with such a matter, contact me for a consultation.